-Nomi and the Magic Fish:A Story from Africa by Phumla
+from Africa by Phumla

-Teaching With Cinderella Stories From Around the World by Kathleen M. Hollenbeck
+- Teaching With Cinderella Stories From Around the World by Kathleen M. Hollenbeck

-Animal Fables from Aesop, adapted by Barbara McClintock
+- Animal Fables from Aesop, adapted by Barbara McClintock

-Native American Animal Stories (Myths and Legends) by Joseph Bruchac and Michael J. Caduto http://www.pbs.org/parent s/arthur/activities/acts/folk tale_play.html?cat=diversi ty
+- Native American Animal Stories (Myths and Legends) by Joseph Bruchac and Michael J. Caduto

+- String Stories: A

+Creative, Hands On

+Approach for

-String Stories: A Creative, Hands On Approach for Engaging Children in Literature by Belinda Holbrook
+Engaging Children in

+Literature by

+Belinda Holbrook

+- Folk Tale Play Lesson Plan

-Glossary of Terms
+- Glossary of Terms

-- Use basic analysis skills to perform a character within a scene. - Performance rubrics - Performance task checklist - Written or Drawn Work (using technology when appropriate): - Sharing feelings, dreams, and wishes about theatre and acting. - Planning and documenting acting process (sketching or collecting ideas for acting). o Personal responses to performances.
+- Written or Drawn Work (using technology when appropriate): - Sharing feelings, dreams, and wishes about theatre and acting. - Planning and documenting acting process (sketching or collecting ideas for acting). - Personal responses to performances.

-Performance Rubrics
+Performance Rubric

-• Self-Assessment: Give students the opportunity to consider the quality of their own learning and performance, individually and in

-1.4.2.B.2 Apply the collaboration with

-principles of positive others, with respect

-critique in giving and to curricular

-receiving responses to objectives, content

-performances. benchmarks,

-1 4 2 D 2 December 4he and/or specified

-1.4.2.B.3 Recognize the criteria.

-making subject or theme in works of dance, music, Selfassessment is

-theatre, and visual art. only used

-theatre, and visual art. formatively and

-gives students the

-responsibility of

-identifying

-competencies and

-challenges in their

-own work, and to

-devise appropriate

-strategies for

-improvement.

-Examples include

-setting personal

-goals and checking

-one's progress

-toward them, as

-well as comparing

-one's work to the

-criteria on a rubric

-or checklist.

-Hand Signals: Ask students to display a designated hand signal to indicate their understanding of a specific concept, principle, or process.
-I understand, and -- ---
+- Self-Assessment: give students the opportunity to consider the quality of their own learning and performance, individually and in collaboration with others, with respect to curricular objectives, content benchmarks, and/or specified criteria.
+Self-assessment is only used formatively and gives students the responsibility of identifying competencies and challenges in their own work, and to devise appropriate strategies for improvement.
+Examples include setting personal goals and checking one's progress toward them, as well as comparing one's work to the criteria on a rubric or checklist. - Hand Signals: Ask students to display a designated hand signal to indicate their understanding of a specific concept, principle, or process. - understand